ollieclyde/Crag-Compass/README.md

 - Run `npm i`
 - Change any config information in the .config.js file, such as username and password for you PostgreSQL account - ensure you have PostGreSQL set up
 - To run the server: `npm run dev`
-- Please ignore the migrations folder - the setup I used happened to great migration options if you wanted to move in js from typescript

 ### Webscraper
 To fill the database with data follow these instructions: